zowe-actions/shared-actions/publish/README.md

 ## Inputs
 #### `artifacts`
-**Required** - Artifacts to be sent over jFrog Artifactory.
+**Optional** - Artifacts to be sent over jFrog Artifactory.
 Can have multiple line inputs here.
 #### `perform-release`
 **Required** - The flag to indicate if doing performing release
 #### `pre-release-string`